yugabyte/yugabyte-db/docs/content/preview/tutorials/azure/azure-key-vault.md

 As the Azure Cloud continues to expand and evolve, so do the mechanisms used to deploy and interact with its services.
 Azure provides well over [150 SDKs](https://learn.microsoft.com/en-us/javascript/api/overview/azure/?view=azure-node-latest), and the list is growing.

-For instance, Azure’s new [OpenAI SDK](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/openai/openai) can be used to [build generative AI applications](https://www.yugabyte.com/blog/build-generative-ai-low-latency/).
+For instance, Azure's new [OpenAI SDK](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/openai/openai) can be used to [build generative AI applications](https://www.yugabyte.com/blog/build-generative-ai-low-latency/).

 SDKs provide an interface to interact with Azure services via application code, but there are also [tools](https://azure.microsoft.com/en-us/downloads/) available for download, including a rich command-line interface and a comprehensive set of Visual Studio Code extensions.

 Now, let's build a sample application which connects to the [Azure Key Vault](https://azure.microsoft.com/en-us/products/key-vault) from Node.js.
 We'll then use the secrets stored in this service to connect to a YugabyteDB Managed cluster.

-## Example SDK Usage
+## Example SDK usage

-A reference to the application we’ll be developing can be found [on GitHub](https://github.com/YugabyteDB-Samples/yugabytedb-azure-key-vault-sdk-demo-nodejs).
+A reference to the application we'll be developing can be found [on GitHub](https://github.com/YugabyteDB-Samples/yugabytedb-azure-key-vault-sdk-demo-nodejs).

 1. Initialize a new directory for your project.